 The Sample

-The sample population for gathering data will be pulled from Black Americans and White Americans that have a current membership of a Baptist Churches in Orange County, California.
+The sample for gathering data will be pulled from Black Americans and White Americans with a current membership of a Baptist Churches in Orange County, California.

 Instrument(s)

 Measuring instruments that will be used are intertwined with David Williams Discrimination Test, Emotional Intelligence Test, and Spiritual Integral Chart to identify the spiritual location of participants.